lrisviel/markdown/README.md

 ![violet](https://raw.githubusercontent.com/lrisviel/markdown/master/github/violet.png)

-My 《Deep Violet Fantasy》, a result of **Style Transfer** in PaintsTransferV3.
+My 《Deep Violet Fantasy》, a result of **Re-Colorization Mode** in PaintsTransferV3.
 Original Image is from [Here](https://raw.githubusercontent.com/lrisviel/markdown/master/github/or1.png).

 Here is how I create it: